wzrdl/Liar-s-Bar/README.md

-Here is a draft for the GitHub README file based on the content of the uploaded paper:

----

 # Liar's Bar Game: A Game Theory Analysis

 This repository contains the implementation and analysis of the **Liar's Bar Game**, a two-player strategic card game developed as a case study for exploring game theory concepts, including Nash Equilibrium, Bayesian belief updates, and backward induction.